Towards Precise Intra-camera Supervised Person Re-identification

 \subsection{Person Re-identification}

 \textbf{Fully supervised person Re-ID} has made significant progress relying on the success of deep learning techniques.
 However, it remains to be an unsolved problem due to challenges arising from cluttered background, occlusion, as well as variations in illumination, pose, and viewpoint.
-Recent methods have exploited part-based features~\cite{sun2018beyond}, human semantics \cite{zhang2019dsa}, attention mechanisms \cite{chen2019abd}, or data generation~\cite{zheng2019dgnet} to tackle the challenges.
+Recent methods have exploited part-based features~\cite{sun2018beyond}, human semantics~\cite{zhang2019dsa}, attention mechanisms~\cite{chen2019abd}, or data generation~\cite{zheng2019dgnet} to tackle the challenges.
 These methods often lead to complex network architectures.
-An exceptional work is Bag of Tricks (BoT)~\cite{luo2019trick} that achieves the state-of-the-art Re-ID performance by applying some training tricks on a baseline network.
-Inspired by it, we construct our network upon the BoT model, i.e. the BNNeck augmented ResNet-50, to keep our backbone simple yet effective.
+An exceptional work is Bag of Tricks (BoT)~\cite{luo2019trick} that achieves the state-of-the-art performance by augmenting the baseline network with a simple BNNeck component.
+In this paper, we construct our network upon the BoT model, i.e. the BNNeck augmented ResNet-50~\cite{he2016deep}, to keep our backbone simple yet effective.

 \textbf{Unsupervised person Re-ID} has attracted a lot of research interest in recent years.
 Existing methods can be roughly categorized into two groups.
 One is based on domain adaptation techniques~\cite{deng2018similarity,zhong2019invariance,ding2019adaptive} that transfer knowledge from labeled source domain to unlabeled target domain.
-The other group is purely unsupervised that requires no external labeled data.
-These methods usually perform a step to associate IDs across cameras via clustering~\cite{unsup_clustering,lin2019aBottom} or graph~\cite{wu2019graph} based strategies.
-Our intra-camera supervised work also adopts a graph-based ID association step.
-But, in contrast to use a graph-weighted loss~\cite{wu2019graph}, we formulate the association as a problem of finding connected components in a graph.
+The other group~\cite{unsup_clustering,lin2019aBottom,wu2019graph} is purely unsupervised that requires no external labeled data.
+Both types of the methods commonly perform a step to associate IDs across cameras via K-nearest neighbors~\cite{zhong2019invariance}, clustering~\cite{unsup_clustering,lin2019aBottom}, or graph~\cite{wu2019graph} based strategies.
+Our ICS work also adopts a graph-based ID association step.
+But, in contrast to use a graph-weighted loss~\cite{wu2019graph}, we formulate the association as a problem of finding connected components in a sparse graph.